oneapi-src/oneDPL/documentation/library_guide/parallel_api/dynamic_selection_api.rst

 Functions
 +++++++++

-The following functions are part of the dynamic selection API and are in the ``oneapi::dpl::experimental``
+The following functions are part of the dynamic device selection API and are in the ``oneapi::dpl::experimental``
 namespace:

 * ``invoke``